 Update: As you saw in the small note above, Logmein is no longer free.
 Once free tools like Teamviewer are also getting more aggressive about allowing free use.
 Today, the only real freely available remote access tool is VNC-based.
 You might consider Windows Remote Desktop a free product, but I wouldn’t include it.

 #9 – Virtual Machine – What’s a Virtual machine?
 This is the wonderful ability to run a computer within your computer (if you will).
 You may use this for a number of reasons, probably the most powerful reason would be to test an application you don’t trust completely.
 If that application doesn’t work or install correctly or contains viruses, just delete the Virtual Machine (or use what’s called a snapshot) and your computer is not affected by the problem.
 Today you can get this for free from Sun using their very powerful VirtualBox application.

 Free-ness Quotient: Very mature today, Virtualization is set to become more pervasive

-Techie Money Saving Tip: Of you support servers and are looking to consolidate or save companies money – look to the Free Vmware ESXi server offering – you can virtualize a number of server for no cost on this platform.
+Techie Money Saving Tip: If you support servers and are looking to consolidate or save companies money – look to the Free Vmware ESXi server offering – you can virtualize a number of servers for no cost on this platform.

 Free-ness Quotient: Very free, and extremely easy to use

-Techie Money Saving Tip: Screenshots and Screen Casts are incredibly powerful ways to provide you IT support person with information they need to solve your issue.
-Giving them access to see what your problems are can save you hours of labor time.
+Techie Money Saving Tip: Screenshots and Screen Casts are incredibly powerful ways to provide you IT support person with the information they need to solve your issue.
+Giving them access to see what your problems are can save you hours of labour time.

 Other free stuff worth checking out: It is possible to get free basic SSL certificates using this method.
 Looking for a method to encrypt data on your disk or USB key?
-TrueCrypt does that and it’s free.
-If you are a Rogers customer – you can get free movies on demand using Rogers On Demand.
+VeraCrypt does that and it’s free.

 That’s my list – do you have any other great free tools that you use?
 Can you suggest something I might have missed?